-Persistent compressed expiring dict in Python, backed up by sqlite3 and pickle, with auto-cleaning and auto-vacuuming semantics
+Persistent compressed expiring dict in Python, backed up by sqlite3 and pickle

-Support for access from multiple programs or threads, using a lockfile.
+- Support for access from multiple programs or threads, with locking fully managed by sqlite itself.

 The module has no dependencies beyond Python itself.